TesterTesterov/ACPXScriptTool/README.md

 # English
 ![изображение](https://user-images.githubusercontent.com/66121918/214245322-3512616e-17c5-4008-b2d4-a78d4689fc89.png)

 1. Choose the mode, file or directory.
-In first mode you will work with one .bin - .txt pair, in second -- with all files in a pair of directories.
+In first mode you will work with one .bin (sometimes with .010) - .txt pair, in second -- with all files in a pair of directories.
 2. Enter a name of the .bin file in the top entry (do see, with extension) or the directory name.
 Thou can also enter relative or absolute path.
 You can also click on "..." to choose.
 3. Choose the version of script file.
 4. Enter a name of the .txt file (do see, with extension) or the directory name.
 Thou can also enter relative or absolute path.
 You can also click on "..." to choose.